 White oak, also known as Quercus Alba, and belonging to the family Fagaceae, is Commonly used in furniture manufacturing.
-It is popular for its shade it provides, because of its large size.
-It is a strong, beautiful, large and long lived tree.
+It is popular for the shade it provides, because of its large size.
+It is a strong, beautiful, large, and long-lived tree.
 This plant has a slow growth rate, but it can live for hundreds of years.
 Because of its dense foliage and brown round crown, it is also planted as an Ornamental plant.
-This plant is also used as an herb because of its anti inflammatory and antiseptic properties.
-It is used to make a tea and tincture, and its bark is powdered and sold as capsules.
-This herb is excellent in treating dysentery, vaginal and bladder infections.
-The leaves, the inner bark and acorns of the white oak plant are used to make herbal medicines.
+This plant is also used as an herb because of its anti-inflammatory and antiseptic properties.
+It is used to make tea and tincture, and its bark is powdered and sold as capsules.
+This herb is excellent in treating dysentery, and vaginal and bladder infections.
+The leaves, the inner bark, and acorns of the white oak plant are used to make herbal medicines.

 According to myths, the wood of white oak tree is the only one thing that can kill an original vampire.
 In 1912, a new tree was planted by the natives; 300 years after the originals left the New World.
 In 1797, the wood of the white oak plant was used to build the hull of USS constitution, a three masted frigate of the US navy.
 Its Botanical name Quercus Alba, “Quercus” was derived from the Celtic words which meant “fine tree”.
 Because of its astringent property, in 1916, it was listed in the United States Pharmacopoeia., It was approved as remedy for treatment of Diarrhea by the General Commission.
 Historically, its bark was used to treat many ailments.